network-science-lab/infmax-simulator-icm-mln/README.md

 The dataset is stored in a separate repository linked to this project as a Git submodule.
 To obtain it, you must pull the data from the DVC remote.
 To access it, please send a request via email (michal.czuba@pwr.edu.pl).
-Then, simply execute the following commands in a shell:
+Then, execute the following commands in a shell:

 ```bash
 cd data/nslds && dvc pull nsl_data_sources/raw/multi_layer_networks/*.dvc && cd ..